community-led-design/kit/src/collections/case-studies/being-studio-co-design-case-study.md

 ## Co-design Outcomes

-A complete list of outcomes and suggested next steps can be found in an [Excel spreadsheet here](https://fluidproject.atlassian.net/wiki/spaces/fluid/pages/11592081/BEING+Futures+Co-design+Outcomes).
+A complete list of outcomes and suggested next steps can be found in a [spreadsheet here](https://fluidproject.atlassian.net/wiki/spaces/fluid/pages/11592081/BEING+Futures+Co-design+Outcomes).
 Overall, the artists expressed their excitement to be able to return to in-person activities, but some also expressed an interest in a hybrid of balancing Zoom activities with in-person activities going forward.

 ### Documentation